bwlewis/irlba/README.md

 ### New features
 - Support for fast symmetric partial eigenvalue decompositions
 - Efficient principal components decomposition
-- Restarting
-- Efficient subspace deflation (used by PCA)
+- Restarting (picking up where you left off to add more vectors/values)
 - Nice syntax for centering and scaling
+- Efficient generic subspace deflation (used by PCA)
+- Fixed support for complex-valued dense matrices

 ## What's still missing